fyohannes/Data_Elections/Incumbency.md

 **<font size="3">  Presidential Model: Predicting Outcome </font>**

 I wanted to create a model that incorporated both poll support and change in federal grant averages for election years as predictor variables in my model.
 My first predictor variable is average poll support variable, something that I exlored in great detail in my last blog post.
-The second predictor variable is the average change in federal grant in election years.
-In my model, I decided to include federal grants as a predictor variable, alongside poll support averages from my last post [].
-When conducting my regression, I found that the intercept was -44.75, the poll support coefficent was 1.96, the federal grant coefficent was 0.1679.
+The second predictor variable is the average change in federal grant in election years.In my model, I decided to include federal grants as a predictor variable, alongside poll support averages from my [last blog post](https://fyohannes.github.io/Data_Elections/Poll.html).

 #include table